 Having a player with tremendous size and speed puts defenses in a bind.

 Why the H-back, and especially Gronk, is a matchup nightmare is for two reasons:

 - Linebackers are too slow to cover him in pass coverage

 - Nickel Backs are too small to shed blocks

-In a traditional offense, the tight end is often used in run blocking sets and the occasional play action route.
+The tight end is often used in run-blocking sets and the occasional play-action route in a traditional offense.

-This also, is a direct correlation to why people say the “fullback” position is dying.
-H-back’s give teams more of a diverse capability to have a blocking-like position in the game, as well as being able to spread the field in the passing game.
+H-backs give teams the more diverse capability to have a blocking-like position to run plays like power and spread the field in the passing game.